Agent-Kwabbel/ai-reviewstars/README.md

 ![Confusion Matrix](confusion-matrix.png)

+**Basically:**

-**I want to improve this baseline as the next step in this project, but because of (relatively slow) hardware and still learning AI I haven't done it yet.**
+I want to improve this baseline as the next step in this project, but because of (relatively slow) hardware and still learning AI I haven't done it yet.

+The run done for the stats here above wasn't fully completed because of a crash without saved data.
+So some extra stats will be added later.

 ---